zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/10-configuring-search.markdown

 hardware or a VM to spare, you can separate your search infrastructure from Liferay and reap some performance gains by putting search on a separate box.
-If you're more budget-conscious, you can still increase performance by running Elasticsearch in a separate, individually tunable JVM on the same box.
+If you're more budget-conscious, you can still increase performance by running Elastic in a separate, individually tunable JVM on the same box.

 Installing Elasticsearch for Liferay is pretty easy and takes only five steps:

 1. Find the version of Elasticsearch that's embedded in the version of Liferay you have, and then download that version from [Elastic's](https://www.elastic.co) website.

 2. Install Elasticsearch by extracting its archive to the system where you want it to run.

-3. Name your Elasticsearch cluster.
+3. Name your Elastic cluster.

-4. Configure Liferay to connect to your Elasticsearch cluster.
+4. Configure Liferay to connect to your Elastic cluster.

 5. Restart Liferay and reindex your search indexes.

 Now you'll actually perform these steps, and when you're done, you'll have a production-ready instance of @product@ up and running.

 ### Step One: Find the Right Version of Elasticsearch [](id=step-one-find-the-right-version-of-elasticsearch)

 If Liferay isn't running, start it.
 Then, using a browser, visit port 9200 of the machine on which Liferay's running.
 For example, if you're browsing from the same machine Liferay's running on, visit this URL:

     http://localhost:9200

 A JSON document is returned that varies slightly, but should look similar to
 this:

     {
       "name" : "Wiz Kid",